lyz-code/blue-book/docs/coding/python/factoryboy.md

 factory.Faker('pybool')
 ```

-## Generate your own attribute
+## Generate your own attributes

-!!! warning "In newer versions of Factoryboy this method doesn't work"

-    As the Faker object doesn't have the generate method.
+### Using custom Faker providers

+### Using lazy_attributes

 Use `lazy_attribute` decorator.

 If you want to [use Faker inside
 a lazy_attribute](https://stackoverflow.com/questions/45068596/how-to-use-lazy-attribute-with-faker-in-factory-boy)
 use `.generate({})` at the end of the attribute.

+!!! warning "In newer versions of Factoryboy you can't use Faker inside a lazy attribute"

+    As the Faker object doesn't have the generate method.

 ```python
     @factory.lazy_attribute